imytk/ALIFE_Public_Expo/Zone 2 - The Line Between Living and Non-Living/placards/zone_2_placard.md

 - Adaptation: Over many generations, populations of living things evolve and change to better suit their environment, increasing their chances of survival.
 The polar bear's thick fur in the Arctic, or bacteria developing antibiotic resistance, are testaments to life's adaptability over generations.

-In the next section, you will be presented with a series of images and videos of different systems and phenomena: you can think about which of life's hallmarks are present or missing, and whether the systems you see are alive (or not!)
+However, while these hallmarks of life are useful tools, they can sometimes be misleading.
+Many non-living systems, from natural phenomena to human inventions, can exhibit one or two of these characteristics in interesting, but ultimately superficial, ways.
+These are not living things, but they serve as excellent examples of how a single property of life can be mimicked in the absence of all the others.
+Consider the following examples and ask yourself: what is missing that prevents them from being truly alive?

+- Reproduction: An assembly line uses a blueprint to create thousands of identical cars, much like a bacterium divides to create a new cell.

+- Growth: A salt crystal in a solution grows larger and larger as more molecules attach to it, similar to a plant adding new cells to its leaves.

+- Response to Stimuli: A motion-activated light turns on when it detects movement, much like a plant turning its leaves towards the sun.

+- Adaptation: An evolutionary algorithm "evolves" a computer program over thousands of generations to become better at walking, mimicking the process of natural selection.

-# The Ambiguity Zone: Life's Edges
+# The Fringes That Cause the Debates

 The truth is, many interesting systems exist right on the fringes of our definition of life.
-They often possess some, but not all, of the characteristics we just explored.
+These are not simple imitations, but rather ambiguous entities that possess some (but not all) of the characteristics we just explored.
+These are the systems that make us truly question where we draw the line.

 Consider these examples: